Nico-Curti/DNetPRO/README.md

 The `DNetPRO` algorithm produces multivariate signatures starting from all the couples of variables analyzed by a Discriminant Analysis.
 For this reason, it can be classified as a combinatorial method and the computational time for the exploration of variable space is proportional to the square of the number of underlying variables (ranging from `10^3` to `10^5` in a typical high-throughput omics study).
 This behavior allows to overcome some of the limits of single-feature selection methods and it provides a hard-thresholding approach compared to projection-based variable selection methods.
-The combinatorial evaluation is the most time-expensive step of the algorithm and it needs an accurate algorithmic implementation for Big Data applications (see the next section for further information about the algorithm implementation strategy).
+The combinatorial evaluation is the most time-expensive step of the algorithm and it needs an accurate algorithmic implementation for Big Data applications.
 A summary of the algorithm is shown in the following pseudo-code.

 ```